sferik/twitter-ruby/README.md

 * `#saved_search_destroy` is now `#destroy_saved_search`
 * `#status_destroy` is now `#destroy_status`

+### Remove British English aliases
+Earlier versions of this library aliased `favourites` to `favorites`.
+These aliases have been removed.
+Ruby is implemented in American English.
+The `initialize` method is spelled with a "z", not an "s", and Ruby provides no alias.
+Likewise, this library does not provide aliases for Commonwealthers.
+Merica. :us:

 ### Errors
 The `Twitter::Error::ClientError` and `Twitter::Error::ServerError` class
 hierarchy has been removed.
 All errors now inherit directly from